 Performance fees are paid to some investment managers when they outperform a set benchmark.
 These fees are calculated by comparing the difference between the benchmark and actual performance for each investment, and multiplying the outperformance by the performance bonus rate payable.

-Performance fees of approximately $4.5 million were included in the Investment fees for 2016/17.
-No estimated performance fees are included in the Investment fees in the fees and costs tables as we do not expect the investment managers to outperform their benchmarks.
+Performance fees of approximately $3.4million were included in the Investment fees for 2017/18.
+No estimated performance fees are included in the Investment fees in the fees and costs tables as we cannot reliably predict whether certain managers will outperform their benchmarks.

 Administration and Investment fees only cover the actual costs of administration and investment management paid out of LGIAsuper, and as such, may vary from year to year.
 The actual investment fees deducted from investment earnings each financial year are reported to you in the Annual Report to members.
 LGIAsuper may change fees at any time without your consent.